vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 Phishers may use P1 spoofing, allowing SPF to pass on their domain (P1 Sender) while sending emails on behalf of another domain (P2 Sender).
 Spoof intelligence identifies this and labels the email with Protection Policy Category ```SPOOF``` (Spoofing) in the ```X-Forefront-Antispam-Report``` message header.

 ## Configure anti-phishing policies and best practices
+> The best practices are based on the [Strict recommendations settings](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365?view=o365-worldwide#eop-anti-phishing-policy-settings) of the Configuration Analyzer.

 1. Sign in to the Microsoft Defender portal and navigate to the [Anti-phishing section](https://security.microsoft.com/antiphishing).

 2. Navigate to 'Phishing Threshold & Protection' and select 'Edit Protection Settings'.

-3. Set the Phishing email threshold to at least on '3 - More Aggressive'.
+3. Set the Phishing email threshold to '4 - Most Aggressive'.
+   - A higher phishing threshold value results in stricter actions for phishing detections.
+Since phishing attacks are still the number one method of gaining access to an environment, you should not risk lowering this threshold.

 4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key users.